 Suffolk Archives Coronavirus update

-Following government advice regarding delaying the spread of Coronavirus, all branches of Suffolk Archives (Bury St Edmunds, Ipswich and Lowestoft) are closed until further notice.
+All branches of Suffolk Archives (Bury St Edmunds, Ipswich and Lowestoft) remain closed until further notice.

 All our colleagues are working from home and are continuing their day-to-day work as much as possible.
-However, this does mean our telephone enquiry service is no longer possible and our email enquiry service is more limited than it would usually be.
-We are also not able to access any post we have received at any of our branches; please let us know by email if you have sent us something urgent.
+This means our telephone enquiry service is not available and our email enquiry service is more limited than it would usually be.
+We are also not able to process post received at any of our branches as regularly as before; please let us know by email if you have sent us something urgent.

 During this closure we are unfortunately unable to offer a digitisation service, including providing quotations for digital orders.
 At present we are also unable to complete paid research requests and we may not be able to process permissions to reproduce requests.

 While we are closed users can still browse the website and search the catalogue, as well as purchase and download digital images.
 Please visit the Using the Website page for further information.